 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

-I am so excited to be hosting our Family Travel Bloggers July collaboration- the best family beach vacations around the world.
+I am so excited to be hosting our Family Travel Bloggers collaboration- the best family beach vacations around the world.
 You all know I love my beach vacations – Florida, Atlantic City, Hawaii!
-And of course my best beach essentials!
-So I am super excited to be sharing anecdotes from other bloggers about their favorite sandy vacation spots!
+And of course I love sharing my best beach essentials!
+So I am super excited to be sharing all these great family beach vacation destinations!